Home / Textiles / antibacterial / AATCC 147

 - Molten nutrient agar medium is poured into Petri dishes and allowed to solidify.

-- Using a sterile inoculating loop, five parallel streaks of the bacterial suspension are made across the agar surface.
+- Five parallel streaks of bacterial suspension are made across the agar surface using a sterile inoculation loop.

-- The treated test specimen (25 x 50 mm) is placed transversely across the bacterial streaks, ensuring proper contact with the agar surface.
-Meanwhile, a parallel experiment is performed with control (untreated) samples.
+- The treated test specimen (25 x 50 mm) is placed transversely across the streaks, making sure of a proper contact with the agar surface.
+The same procedure is done for control (Untreated) sample.

 - The inoculated plates are incubated with the test specimens at 37 ยฑ 2ยฐC for 18-24 hours.

-- After incubation, Petri plates are examined for interrupted bacterial growth along the streaks and clear zone of inhibition that occurs due to the presence of the antibacterial agents.
+- Post incubation, petri dishes are observed for interrupted bacterial growth in the streaks and zone of inhibition that occurs due to the presence of the antibacterial agents.

 Strengths of AATCC 147 Test Method

-The AATCC standards for textile testing method has several strengths that make it a preferred choice for evaluating antibacterial activity in textiles:
+The AATCC standards for textile testing method have certain strengths that make it a preferred choice to assess antibacterial activity in textiles:

-- Simplicity: The test is simple to perform and provides a quick and efficient method to evaluate textile samples.
+- Simplicity: The test is simple to perform and provides a quick and efficient method to assess textile samples.

-- Cost-effective: Compared to other antimicrobial tests, this test is relatively affordable as it requires minimal media requirements and sophisticated instruments are not involved in testing.
+- Cost-effective: This test is relatively cost-effective as it needs minimal media requirements and no involvement of sophisticated instruments.

-- Clear results: The zone of inhibition provides a clear visual representation of the antimicrobial effectiveness.
-This simplifies the result interpretation.
+- Clear results: The zone of inhibition gives a clear visual representation of the antimicrobial effectiveness.
+This helps interpret the results in a simpler manner.

 Limitations of AATCC 147 Test Method

-This method is unsuitable for materials that encapsulate and hinder the diffusion of the antibacterial agent or contain substances that neutralize its antimicrobial effects.
+This method is not suitable to materials that encapsulate and interrupt the diffusion of the antibacterial agent or if they contain components that can potentially neutralize its antimicrobial effects.

 At Microbe Investigations Switzerland, we provide AATCC 147 testing to accurately determine the antimicrobial activity of your textile products.
 Our specialized testing ensures that your textiles meet the highest standards for antimicrobial efficacy, safeguarding consumer health and product quality.
 We offer both qualitative (AATCC-147) and quantitative methods (AATCC 100, JIS L 1902, ISO 20473) for antibacterial testing of textiles.

-Looking for fast and accurate antimicrobial testing?
+Looking for fast and accurate AATCC 147 Testing?
 Consult our experts today for a quote!

 Frequently Asked Questions